alex23lemm/AWS-AI-Services-R-Workshop/04_Rekognition_Custom_Labels_and_R/04_Rekognition_Custom_Labels_and_R.md

 ## Step 5: Train your model

 You train a model by calling `create_project_version()` which is not the most intuitive function name in this context.
+As you will see below, we don't need to choose nor specify the training algorithm itself.
+Based on the provided labeled data Amazon Rekognition Custom Labels automatically selects the right machine learning algorithm, trains a model (in our case an object detection model), and provides model performance metrics at the end of the training.

 To train a model, the following information is needed:

 * **Name**: A unique name for the model.
 Best practice is to use a **project name - timestamp combination** for the model name.